How to disable automatic driver install on Windows 11

 7. Click the OK button.

-After you complete the steps, the policy will enable, and Windows Update will stop providing drivers during updates.
+After you complete the steps, the policy will be enabled, and Windows Update will stop providing drivers during updates.

 Disable automatic driver install from Registry

 If you use Windows 11 Home, you won’t have access to the Local Group Policy Editor.
-However, you can disable the feature through the Registry.
+However, you can disable the feature through the Registry, but since this option is available only on Windows 11 Pro and higher versions, this workaround may not always work for “Home” users.

 Warning: It’s essential to note that modifying the Windows Registry can cause serious problems if not used properly.
 It’s assumed you know what you’re doing and have created a full backup of your system before proceeding.